dyavadi8769/AWS-ETL-Pipeline-for-Youtube-Trend-Analysis/README.md

 ## Summary

 The project involves ingesting structured and unstructured data, transforming it into a proper format, storing it in a centralized data lake, ensuring scalability, and leveraging cloud services.
-The final goal is to create a Power BI dashboard for insightful analytics using data stored in Amazon Athena.
+The final goal is to create a Quicksight dashboard for insightful analytics using data stored in Amazon Athena.

 ## Project Goals: